Phirks/flip-card/README.md

 ![alt text](media/1000003136.gif)

-The fluid simulation logic is contained in a standalone crate, which is in the "fluid_sim_crate" folder
+The PCB design files are in the "kicad-pcb" folder.
+The flip-card project is inspired by mitxela's fluid simulation pendant project https://mitxela.com/projects/fluid-pendant

-The PCB design files are in the "kicad-pcb" folder
+The fluid simulation logic is contained in a standalone crate, which is in the "fluid_sim_crate" folder.
+This is based off the work by Matthias Müller (https://github.com/matthias-research) and his excelent demonstrations on his youtube channel "Ten Minute Physics"

 a WASM simulator is also provided in the "sim_display" folder, which is what I use to debug issues in the simulation.